mattwagl/fundbuero/README.md

   * [popmotion/pose](https://popmotion.io/pose/) is a declarative motion system for HTML, SVG, React & React Native.
 * [mo.js](https://github.com/legomushroom/mojs) is a motion graphics toolbelt for the web.
 * [Rebound.js](https://github.com/facebook/rebound-js) provides spring dynamics in JavaScript.
+* [react-spring](https://github.com/drcmda/react-spring) is helping react-motion and animated to become best friends.
 * [reaction-motion](https://github.com/chenglou/react-motion) is a spring that solves your animation problems.
 * [GSAP](http://greensock.com/gsap) is a full-blown animation and tweening engine that also supports timelines.
 * [dynamics.js](https://github.com/michaelvillar/dynamics.js) lets you create physics-based animations.